codio/site/source/docs/boxes/box-parts.html.md

 - **rust** (0.9) Rust: A safe, concurrent, practical language
 - **s3cmd** (1.0.1-1) s3cmd: Command line tool for managing Amazon S3 and CloudFront services
 - **scala** (2.10.3) Scala: An object-functional programming language
+- **scons** (2.3.1) SCons: an Open Source software construction tool—that is, a next-generation build tool.
 - **setuptools** (2.2-2) Setuptools: Easily download, build, install, upgrade, and uninstall Python packages
 - **slang** (2.2.4) Slang: a multi-platform programmer's library designed to allow a developer to create robust multi-platform software.
 - **sqlite3** (3.8.2) SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.